Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: From past to future

 \subsection{Two decay times state formalism (LY)}

-Following the LY approach of the two decay times entangled state (\ref{eq:stateslgammatot}), the correlated state of the two partners decaying at times $t_1$ and $t_2$ can be formally written as\cite{leeyang,day,inglis,lipkin68}:
+Following the LY approach of the two decay times entangled state (\ref{eq:stateslgammatot}), the correlated state of the two partners decaying at times $t_1$ and $t_2$ can be formally written as~\cite{leeyang,day,inglis,lipkin68}: \begin{widetext}

-Accordingly, the decay amplitude of the initial state $| i \rangle$ to channel $f_1$ at time $t_1$ for particle-1 and channel $f_2$ at time $t_2$ for particle-2, and the corresponding observable double differential decay rate $I(f_1,t_1;f_2,t_2)$ can be readily calculated\cite{ref:HandbookAD}:
+\end{widetext} The two decay times formalism defines in the combined two terms of the entangled state (\ref{eq:stateslgammatot}) what one calls particle-1 -- the first one to decay -- and particle-2 -- the second one to decay.
+The (formal) use as evolution times is justified because they are disjoint and there is no overlap between them: $t_1$ before, and $t_2$ after, the performed measurement and its associated projection.
+Accordingly, the decay amplitude of the initial state $| i \rangle$ to channel $f_1$ at time $t_1$ for particle-1 and channel $f_2$ at time $t_2$ for particle-2, and the corresponding observable double differential decay rate $I(f_1,t_1;f_2,t_2)$ can be readily calculated~\cite{buchanan,sanda,isidori,ref:HandbookAD}: \begin{widetext}